Testing principles

 Otherwise you can’t test cold queries.

-✅ Database which is being tested should have all it’s internal caches disabled
+✅ Database which is being tested should have all its internal caches disabled

 Otherwise you’ll measure cache performance.